rmartin16/qbittorrent-api/README.md

 Configuration
 -------------
-* Using an untrusted certificate (eg one that is self-signed) for HTTPS WebUI
+* Using an untrusted certificate for HTTPS WebUI
-  * Either set `VERIFY_WEBUI_CERTIFICATE=False` when instantiating Client or set environment variable `PYTHON_QBITTORRENTAPI_DO_NOT_VERIFY_WEBUI_CERTIFICATE` to a non-null value.
+  * Instantiate Client with `VERIFY_WEBUI_CERTIFICATE=False` or set environment variable `PYTHON_QBITTORRENTAPI_DO_NOT_VERIFY_WEBUI_CERTIFICATE` to a non-null value.
-  * Failure to do this will cause connections to qBittorrent to fail.
+  * Failure to do this for will cause connections to qBittorrent to fail.
   * As a word of caution, doing this actually does turn off certificate verification.
 Therefore, for instance, potential man-in-the-middle attacks will not be detected and reported (since the error is suppressed).
 However, the connection will remain encrypted.
 * Host, Username and password Defaults
   * These can be provided when instantiating Client or calling `client.auth_log_in(username='...', password='...')`.
   * Alternatively, set environment variables `PYTHON_QBITTORRENTAPI_HOST`, `PYTHON_QBITTORRENTAPI_USERNAME` and `PYTHON_QBITTORRENTAPI_PASSWORD`.
 * API Endpoints Not Yet Implemented in the qBittorerent Host
-  * By default, if a call is made to endpoint that doesn't yet exist on the host (eg the Search endpoints API v2.1.1), there's a debug logger output and None is returned.
+  * By default, if a call is made to endpoint that doesn't yet exist on the host (e.g. the Search endpoints were introduced in Web API v2.1.1), there's a debug logger output and None is returned.
-  * Instantiate Client with `RAISE_UNIMPLEMENTEDERROR_FOR_UNIMPLEMENTED_API_ENDPOINTS=True` to raise UnimplementedError instead.
+  * To raise UnimplementedError instead, instantiate Client with `RAISE_UNIMPLEMENTEDERROR_FOR_UNIMPLEMENTED_API_ENDPOINTS=True`.
 * Disable Logging Debug Output
-  * Set `DISABLE_LOGGING_DEBUG_OUTPUT=True` when instantiating Client or disable logging manually:
+  * Instantiate Client with `DISABLE_LOGGING_DEBUG_OUTPUT=True` or manually disable logging for the relevant packages:
     * ```logging.getLogger('qbittorrentapi').setLevel(logging.INFO) ```
     * ```logging.getLogger('requests').setLevel(logging.INFO) ```
     * ```logging.getLogger('urllib3').setLevel(logging.INFO) ```

 Direct API Endpoint Access
 --------------------------
-**The interface to the direct API endpoints is stable and backwards compatibility is expected.**

 The API is separated in to eight namespaces for the API endpoints:
 * Authentication (auth)
 * Application (app)